goodmike31/pl-asr-bigos-tools/README.md

 Add reference to the new ASR system in the "scripts/asr_eval_lib/asr_systems/__init__.py".

 ### Adding new dataset to the BIGOS benchmark
-Modify or add new configuration in the "config/eval-run-specific".
+Open existing config for already supported dataset e.g. "config/eval-run-specific/bigos.json Modify it and save as the new configuration as "config/eval-run-specific/<dataset_name>.json".
-Make sure that referenced dataset follows the BIGOS format and is publicly available.
+Make sure that new dataset follows the BIGOS format and is publicly available.
+To run the evaluation for new dataset: make eval-e2e RUNTIME_CONFIG=<dataset_name>
 ### Generating TTS Synthetic Test Set
 To generate a synthetic test set: make tts-set-gen TTS_SET=<tts_set_name>